Qumulo/cluster-email-alerts/README.md

   * It will send one email alert per JSON object in the configuration file.
   * If multiple alerts for the same path are required, multiple JSON objects should be present.
   * If you would like to test this on a local email server, please see [Test Email Server](#test-email-server)
+  * To test this script without sending emails, use the flag `--no-emails` when invoking the script.

 ## Test Email Server